 puppet-access showto populate an authentication header, and use that header in your API request.

 puppet-access login auth_header="X-Authentication: $(puppet-access show)" uri="https://$(puppet config print server):4433/activity-api/v1/events?service_id=classifier" curl --insecure --header "$auth_header" "$uri"

 See Usage notes for curl examples for information about forming curl commands.

 You can also authenticate requests using a certificate listed in RBAC's certificate allowlist,

 Note that if you edit this file, you must reload the

 pe-console-services reload) for your changes to take effect.

-query below.
-You must have the whitelisted certificate name (which must match a name
+You must have the allowed certificate name (which must match a name in the

 file) and the private key to run the script.